Are today's automobiles going the way of the horse and buggy?

 My opponent in the August Republican primary gave Millions of Taxpayer Dollars to Bass Pro Shops, which benefited his big developer "friends" that donate to his campaigns.

-The taxpayers of Hillsborough County have paid Hagan more than $1.3 million in salary and benefits for his 16 year career as a county commissioner.
+The taxpayers of Hillsborough County have paid my opponent more than $1.3 million in salary and benefits for his 16 year career as a county commissioner.
 Shouldn't he be working for us!
 (We'll be paying his retirement benefits too.)
+Instead, he works hard for his big donors and wastes taxpayer dollars in the process.

 So, we lose twice!
-Unnecessary and wasteful spending on subsidies to out-of-state big box stores, and a 16-year career county commissioner.
+Unnecessary and wasteful corporate welfare to out-of-state corporations, and a 16-year career county commissioner that has lost touch with ordinary people.

 With the talent and money that we have in our region, right now, we could be doing a lot better!